Tutorial Gateway

 print(arr)

-Let me show one more example of Python Numpy array shape.
-Here, we used arrays of different sizes and then finding their shape using Python array shape property.
+Let me show one more example of the Python numpy array shape.
+Here, we used arrays of different sizes and then found their shape using this property.

 import numpy as np